Homosexuality in Indonesia: History

 Western observers have also noted other examples, including from Hurgronje who noted homosexual relationships in Aceh between aristocrats Uleebalang and their teenage slaves from Nias, and also between Acehnese traders from eastern coast.
 His works also mention of homosexual relationships in Surakarta-Yogyakarta, and in West Sumatra among the Minangkabau.
-Hurgronje findings concur with Dr. Julius Jacobs who conducted research in Banyuwangi among the Balinese in late 19th century.
+Hurgronje findings concur with Dr. Julius Jacobs who conducted research in Banyuwangi among the Balinese in the late 19th century.
 Madurese-Dutch dictionaries compiled by missionaries P. Penninga and H. Hendriks mentioned 'dalaq' meaning 'schandjongen' (catamite).
 Its derivative word include 'adalaq' (passive form 'kadalaq') which means anal intercourse.
 Dalaq relationships usually exist between two boys or teenagers who are best friend.
 Considering the compilers were Christian leaders, they presumably condemned such act, its inclusion probably indicates how common this relationship among the Madurese.
 These homosexual behaviors were usually common in communities where its members are exclusively one sex (i.e. all males) or contacts with opposite sexes are prohibited, presumably resulting in a dearth of available sexual outlets.
-It has to be noted however 'homosexual' in this section doesn't mean that its participants identifies with it as a label or identity, as is the meaning in western society.
+However, 'homosexual' in this section doesn't mean that its participants identifies with it as a label or identity, as is the meaning in western society.

 Although waria, male to female transgender performers and prostitutes have long played their role in Indonesian culture, the Indonesian gay men and lesbian women homosexual identity has only been recently identified, mainly through identification with their western counterparts through film, television, and media.
 Prior to Suharto's New Order regime local Indonesian culture of gay and lesbi did not exist.

 The gay and lesbian movement in Indonesia is one of the oldest and largest in Southeast Asia.
 Indonesian gay right activism began since 1982 when the first gay rights interest group was established in Indonesia.
 The "Lambda Indonesia" and other similar organizations arose in the late 1980s and 1990s.
-Today, some of the major LGBT associations in the nation include "Gaya Nusantara" and "Arus Pelangi".
+Today, some of the major LGBTQ associations in the nation include "Gaya Nusantara" and "Arus Pelangi".
 There are now over thirty LGBT groups in Indonesia.

 Yogyakarta, Indonesia, hosted a 2006 summit on LGBT rights that produced the Yogyakarta Principles on the Application of International Human Rights Law in Relation to Sexual Orientation and Gender Identity.
 However, a summit in March 2010 in Surabaya was met with condemnation from the Islamic Defenders Front and was disrupted by conservative protesters.